 Air Quality and COVID-19

-At the time of the adoption of the 2020 OTC Policy amendment, there was concern that potential pollution from a facility like Redondo Beach could make individuals more susceptible to COVID-19 or worsen COVID-19 symptoms.
+At the time of the adoption of the 2020 OTC Policy Amendment, there was concern that potential pollution from a facility like Redondo Beach could make individuals more susceptible to COVID-19 or worsen COVID-19 symptoms.
 CARB does not currently have any data explicitly linking emissions from power plants to instances of COVID-19 in California.
 However, CARB is ramping-up its research efforts to better understand associations between COVID-19, air quality, and health; staff are currently collecting data on changes in air quality, traffic counts, vehicle miles traveled, and freight activity since the COVID-19 stay-at-home orders commenced.

 CARB is also funding two ongoing health studies, both approved by CARB’s Research Screening Committee and the Board, to address the COVID-19 pandemic.
 One study is a California-specific version of the 2020 nationwide Harvard study released in April 2020, considering the role of air pollution in COVID-19 health outcomes.
 The expected completion date for this statewide study is within a 2-year timeframe.
 The second study uses data from Kaiser Permanente Southern California to study the linkage between air pollution and COVID-19 disease progression in Southern California residents.
 This study is also expected to be completed within a 2-year time frame.